Ōyama Sutematsu

 In 1871, Yamakawa was one of five girls chosen to accompany the Iwakura Mission to America and spend ten years receiving an American education.
 At this time, her name was changed to Yamakawa Sutematsu (山川 捨松), or, when she wrote in English, Stematz Yamakawa.
 Yamakawa lived in the household of Leonard Bacon in New Haven, Connecticut, becoming particularly close with his youngest daughter Alice Mabel Bacon.
 She learned English and graduated from Hillhouse High School, then attended Vassar College, the first nonwhite student at that fledgling women's university.
-She graduated with the Vassar College class of 1882, earning a B.A., magna cum laude.
+She graduated with the Vassar College class of 1882, earning an A.B.
 After graduation, she remained a few more months to study nursing, and finally returned to Japan in October 1882.

 When she first returned to Japan, Yamakawa looked for educational or government work, but her options were limited, especially because she could not read or write Japanese.
 In April 1882, she accepted a marriage proposal from Ōyama Iwao, a wealthy and important general, despite the fact that he had fought on the opposing side of the Battle of Aizu.
 As her husband was promoted, she was elevated in rank to become Countess, Marchioness, and finally Princess Ōyama in 1905.
 She was a prominent figure in Rokumeikan society, advising the Empress on Western customs.
 She also used her social position as a philanthropist to advocate for women's education and volunteer nursing.
 She assisted in the founding of the Peeresses' School for high-ranking ladies, and the Women's Home School of English, which would later become Tsuda University.
 She died in 1919 when the 1918 flu pandemic reached Tokyo.